Zachary-Pearce/Pomegranate/src/PC/README.md

 counter_reg <= counter_next;
 ```

 On any given clock cycle, this will use the old value of counter_next, essentially meaning this line assigns counter_reg the current value of the counter.
-Then on the next clock cycle, the new value of counter_next will have settled and will be assined to counter_reg.
+Then on the next clock cycle, the new value of counter_next will have settled and will be assigned to counter_reg.

 ### Output Logic
 In order to support subroutine calls and returns, there needs to be a way to put the value of the program counter on the data bus so it can be stored in the stack.